danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 ## TODO

-* more explain re: `Query time: **~283 ms** for just 100k rows` - mention in production with thousands of simultaneous users, this was taking minutes
 * mention somewhere: focused on search perf so will not show any UI, will only use rails and psql consoles
 * edit